zoometh/thomashuet/profiles/oxford/team/thomas.md

 - Working with GitHub
     - organising the versioning of the BU template
 - Development of the [***eamenaR*** R package](https://github.com/eamena-oxford/eamenaR#readme)
-    - Analysis (with Bijan)
+    - Analysis & datapapers (with Bijan)
     - BU formating (with Mohamed)
-    - Datapapers
 - Working on [EAMENA periods and subperiods](https://github.com/eamena-oxford/eamenaR/blob/main/inst/extdata/cultural_periods.tsv)
     - cleaning the period concepts (duplicates, typos, scopeNotes)
     - alignement with the PeriodO thesaurus (EAMENA will be a new authority on [PeriodO](https://perio.do/en/))